kirru2198/kubernetes/01_kubernetes.md

 2. **Kube Proxy**: Manages networking and ensures communication between pods.
 3. **Container Runtime**: Software (like Docker) that runs containers.

+---
+The Kube API server acts like an API gateway.
+It's the main way to interact with Kubernetes.
+For example, if I want to connect to my Kubernetes cluster from my laptop, my request goes to the Kube API server.
+All components of Kubernetes communicate through the Kube API server—no component talks directly to another.
+So, even the scheduler and controller manager communicate through the API server.
+Think of it like an API gateway that handles all communication, both from users and between components.

+The second component is ETCD, which is a key-value database.
+It stores data in key-value pairs, like a simple database.
+You might wonder why Kubernetes needs a database—I'll explain that soon.
+ETCD is an open-source project and is highly reliable, functioning as a distributed database system.
+Kubernetes uses ETCD internally to store its data.
+While we won’t dive deep into ETCD itself, it’s important to know that Kubernetes relies on it, and it’s also managed by CNCF.

+The second component is the Scheduler, and it plays a very important role.
+Let’s say you have two machines: Machine A with 2 GB RAM and 2 CPUs available, and Machine B with 8 GB RAM and 8 CPUs available.
+If you want to launch an application, the scheduler will choose Machine B because it has more resources.

+In Kubernetes, your application runs in containers, and the scheduler decides which worker node (machine) should run the application.
+If you have multiple worker nodes, the scheduler will run algorithms to decide the best node to run your application, considering available resources like memory, CPU, and overall system performance.

+Once the scheduler chooses the best node, it sends this decision to the Kube API server.
+The Kube API server then communicates with the Kubelet on that node to launch the application.
+The Kubelet is an agent that runs on each worker node and is responsible for managing the containers.
+It checks the status of the node and communicates with the Kube API server to keep everything updated.

+Then, the Container Runtime (like Docker) is used to run the container.
+If the container image is not present on the node, the Kubelet will pull it from a container registry like Docker Hub and start the container.

+In summary, the scheduler decides where to launch the application, the Kube API server connects to the Kubelet, and the Kubelet manages the container runtime to launch the application.

+In simple terms, the Controller Manager in Kubernetes ensures that the system maintains the desired state of the application.
+Let's break it down:
+	- Desired state: This is what you want to happen.
+For example, if you want 3 login pods (containers) running in your application, that's your desired state.
+	- Current state: This is the actual situation.
+For instance, if only 2 login pods are running instead of the 3 you want, that's the current state.

+Now, let’s understand the scenario with a real example:

+Example:
+	- You want 3 login pods running (desired state).
+	- But due to some issue, only 2 login pods are running (current state).

+Here’s where the Controller Manager comes into play:
+	1. The Controller Manager detects that the current state is not equal to the desired state (you need 3 login pods, but only have 2).
+	2. It will inform the Kube API Server to fix this discrepancy.
+	3. The API Server checks the actual state by looking into the etcd database (this stores all information about the system’s state).
+	4. The API Server confirms that there are 2 login pods running.
+	5. It then asks the Scheduler to start a new pod to reach the desired state (3 login pods).
+	6. The Scheduler decides on a suitable node to run the new pod.
+	7. Finally, the Kubelet (a worker node agent) launches the pod on the chosen node.

+ ---

 ## Understanding Pods

 In Kubernetes, we don’t deal with containers directly.
 Instead, we use an abstraction layer called **Pod**.
 A Pod is the smallest unit that you deploy in Kubernetes.
 It can contain one or more containers that run together on the same node.